seqweb/seqwebcode/docs/technical/polyglot-pipeline.md

 ## 📘 Architectural Principles

-1. **Destructurable box interface** — Functions only bind what they need.
+- **Destructurable box interface** — Functions only bind what they need.
-2. **Non-destructive box mutation** — Modules are encouraged to preserve and extend the box, not replace it.
+- **Non-destructive box mutation** — Modules are encouraged to preserve and extend the box, not replace it.
-3. **Interop via wrappers, speed via direct calls** — Same-language modules can call each other directly, avoiding shell overhead.
+- **Interop via wrappers, speed via direct calls** — Same-language modules can call each other directly, avoiding shell overhead.
-4. **Soft schema contracts** — Boxes have loose structure; nodes declare required keys but tolerate unknown ones.
+- **Soft schema contracts** — Boxes have loose structure; nodes declare required keys but tolerate unknown ones.
-5. **Composable orchestration** — Pipelines can be expressed as ordered lists of stage functions or shell commands.
+- **Composable orchestration** — Pipelines can be expressed as ordered lists of stage functions or shell commands.
-6. **Complete box input** — All parameters required for a module’s operation must be present in the input box, either directly or by reference.
+- **Complete box input** — All parameters required for a module’s operation must be present in the input box, either directly or by reference.
 This supports functional purity, reproducibility, and testability.
-7. **Box as common carrier** — The box persists across pipeline stages and may accumulate context not just for immediate use but for downstream consumers, metadata propagation, or audit trail enrichment.
+- **Box as common carrier** — The box persists across pipeline stages and may accumulate context not just for immediate use but for downstream consumers, metadata propagation, or audit trail enrichment.

 ---

 ## 🔍 Validation, error handling, testing, debugging & logging

 TODO: Add comprehensive section covering validation patterns, error handling strategies, testing approaches, debugging techniques, and logging standards for polyglot pipeline modules.

+---

+## Rationale for Polyglot Implementation

+While the entire conversion pipeline could, in theory, be implemented in a single language, our design favors a **polyglot approach**.
+This allows each module to leverage the language best suited to its particular role, improving expressiveness, maintainability, and integration with existing tools.

+### Java Strengths
+- High-performance file I/O and stream parsing
+- Strong typing and class structure for data validation
+- Excellent for bulk structured transformations (e.g. parsing `.seq` files)
+- Good for JVM-based deployment in stable, high-throughput environments

+### Python Strengths
+- Rich NLP and symbolic libraries (spaCy, NLTK, transformers, SymPy)
+- Strong support for ad-hoc analysis, data munging, and prototyping
+- Extremely flexible for orchestration and glue code
+- Easy to script, test, and deploy in multiple environments
+- Ubiquitous community support and package ecosystem

+### Lisp (Common Lisp) Strengths
+- High expressiveness for symbolic pattern matching and macro-driven transformation
+- Ideal for defining declarative or rule-based mappings (e.g., `.seq` to RDF idioms)
+- Dynamically interactive development (REPL-driven exploration)
+- Leverages prior work in symbolic math and AI contexts

+### Bash Strengths
+- Simple, lightweight task automation and glue across system tools
+- Natural fit for file-system-level orchestration and batch job wiring
+- Ubiquitous on UNIX-like systems and integrates well with Git, Make, etc.

+This modular, mixed-language design allows us to prototype rapidly, optimize when needed, and maintain clarity between different kinds of logic: transformation, coordination, parsing, and enrichment.